Understanding Enmeshment in Narcissistic Family Systems

 What Is Enmeshment?

-In healthy families, members can be deeply connected and maintain individual identities, make independent choices, and respect the boundaries of their loved one's relationships.
+In healthy families, members can be deeply connected and maintain their individual identities.
+They can make independent choices and respect the boundaries of their loved ones' relationships.
+In enmeshed families?
+That simply doesn't exist.

 Enmeshment and Narcissism: A Dangerous Combination

+Here's where it gets complicated and painful.
 Narcissistic family systems are frequently enmeshed ones.
 Why?
 Because narcissistic parents raise children to serve their emotional needs.
-A narcissistic mother, for example, may treat her son not as a child to be raised into independence, but as an extension of herself, someone whose sole purpose is to reflect her image, fulfil her emotional needs, and remain loyal to her above all else.
+A narcissistic mother may treat her son not as a child to be raised into independence, but as an extension of herself.
+His sole purpose becomes to reflect her image, fulfil her emotional needs, and remain loyal to her above all else.

-By the time that person enters a romantic relationship, he has been conditioned to prioritise his mother's feelings, seek her approval, and allow her access to spaces she has no right to occupy, including your relationship.
+By the time he enters a romantic relationship, he has been conditioned to prioritise his mother's feelings, seek her approval, and allow her access to spaces she has no right to occupy, including your relationship.
+If there's a sister in the mix, she may serve as the flying monkey, carrying information back to the mother, stirring conflict, or reinforcing the family narrative that you are the problem.

 What Enmeshment Looked Like in Practice